rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

   - Select and execute the Python file: **`dsFPD_test05_SetVerifyFPPattern.py`**
   - The test will automatically download all required artifacts, copying them to the designated target directory before commencing execution.

-- Front panel pattern verificaiton:
+- Front panel pattern verification:

-    The test will set teh pattern and prompt the user with the following:
+    The test will set the pattern and prompt the user with the following:

   - Question: "Is Front panel shows <Pattern> ?
 (Y/N):?
 (Y/N)"
   - Press **Y** if specified pattern is shown  (this will mark the step as PASS).